 When do you anticipate your venues will be open again?

 We are still waiting for further guidance from Government on when venues like ours can reopen.
-All shows in 2020 have now been cancelled, rescheduled into 2021 and 2022 or are pending a final decision.
+All shows up to April 2021 have now been cancelled, rescheduled into 2021 and 2022 or are pending a final decision.
 Once we get guidance on when it is safe to open, and is financially viable for us to do so, we will make announcements and inform our customers.

 How will I know if an event I am due to attend will take place?

 All shows in His Majesty’s Theatre, the Music Hall and the Lemon Tree have been cancelled or rescheduled until the end of June 2021.
 We will be reviewing the programme and updating customers on an ongoing basis thereafter.
 A comprehensive list of affected shows to date can be found on our website here: aberdeenperformingarts.com/show-updates.

 Will the show I’ve booked for be rescheduled?

 We will try our best to secure new dates for as many shows as possible, but it won’t be possible to reschedule all performances.
 The list of affected shows on the website states whether the show has been cancelled or rescheduled: aberdeenperformingarts.com/show-updates